 OUR LEADER FOR EIGHTEEN YEARS

-In the early days, Major MacDonald was a combat journalist covering the Vietnam War.
-As he was boarding a helicopter.
-A colonel tossed an M-16 to MacDonald saying, “If you fly with us, you fight with us.”
-As a combat journalist, MacDonald personally witnessed the horrors of war in Vietnam.
-Frequently, MacDonald found himself on the front-line, in the thick of the fight.
+In the early days, Major MacDonald was an Army combat correspondent covering the Vietnam War.
+As he was boarding a helicopter one time in 1967, the pilot tossed him an M-16 saying, “If you fly with us, you fight with us.”
+MacDonald personally witnessed the horrors of war in Vietnam.
+Frequently, he found himself in the thick of the fight.

-MacDonald’s SP4 combat photographer was standing nearby, and received a direct shot to his forehead as he stood up to take a picture.
+MacDonald’s SP4 combat photographer was nearby covering the street fighting Nha Trang during the Tet Offensive 1968, and received a fatal shot to his head as he stood up to take a picture.
 MacDonald had the unenviable task of removing the camera strap from the neck of his deceased friend and assigned photographer.
-These kinds of things make an indelible mark upon a man’s soul when serving in a forward area.

-In early 2018, Major MacDonald still suffering from exposure to Agent Orange in Vietnam, decided to turn the baton over to former Navy Lieutenant and pilot David Smallwood.
-It was a quiet change of command.
-Over nearly two decades and under the extraordinary leadership of Major Glenn MacDonald, MCC has established trustworthy contacts all over the world that help us monitor the “health and well-being” of the American military.
+Over nearly two decades and under the extraordinary leadership of Major Glenn MacDonald, MilitaryCorruption.com established trustworthy contacts all over the world that help us monitor the American military as well as military-related government organizations.